VISHNUMK50/inventory-app/BUG.md

 - last used id not updated on add product page
 - last used id not fetch on add product page
 - HEADER SCROLL LOCK on add product page
+- reset button on add prodcut page not working, Error: setImagePreview is not defined ( fix: passed button to addproductform.jsx)
+- clicking show github config show, Error: githubConfig is not defined (fix importded gitconfig)